 The Canadian beverage alcohol industry is also extremely competitive.
-Competitors may take actions to establish and sustain competitive advantage.
-They may also affect Corby's ability to attract and retain high-quality employees.
+Competitors may take actions to establish and sustain a competitive advantage through advertising and promotion and pricing strategies in an effort to maintain market share.
+Corby constantly monitors the market and adjusts its own strategies as appropriate.
+Competitors may also affect Corby's ability to attract and retain high-quality employees.
 The Corporation's long heritage attests to Corby's strong foundation and successful execution of its strategies.
 Being a leading Canadian beverage alcohol company helps facilitate recruitment efforts.
-Corby appreciates and invests in its employees to partner with them in achieving corporate objectives and creating value.